Stop Modern Slavery

 6. Write to your MP

 We are asking members to write to your local MP on the issue of modern slavery and on the provision of support for survivors.
-Please contact the Public Affairs Department if you are interested in receiving the template by emailing email@example.com.
+Enter your postcode in the box above and send the letter directly to your MP.

 7. Display posters on community noticeboards and on awareness days you may be planning.
 Posters will be available soon.

 If you have encountered modern slavery in your community or have reported concerns, please do get in touch to share your experiences with us.
 With your permission, stories that are shared with us may be used anonymously as part of our policy and campaigning work in NFWI Public Affairs resources, WI Life, the WI websites and on our social media channels.
 Please email firstname.lastname@example.org